 Healthy tuna salad is a long-time favorite of mine.
 Yep, I was that kid who brought tuna salad sandwiches to school!
 As much as I love my mum’s version, these days I lighten things up by cutting back on the mayo and pumping up the flavor with other ingredients.

-If you love tuna salad, but want something more substantial to serve for dinner, try my Tuna Pasta Salad with Lemon Vinaigrette.
-It’s fantastic for picnics, too!
+If you love tuna salad, but want something more substantial to serve for dinner, try my Tuna Pasta Salad.
+It's fantastic for picnics, too!

 What you need for this Healthy Tuna Salad recipe:

 These are the main components of this recipe:

 - Tuna: Look for canned tuna packed in water, which is available in any grocery store.
 Drain off and discard the water.

 - Mayonnaise: You’ll need just a couple of tablespoons of light mayonnaise.

 - Roasted peppers: Either store-bought or homemade roasted peppers will work.

 - Pepperoncini: Jars of pepperoncini can be found near the pickles and olives in almost any grocery store.